“Seas the day!

-My wish for everyone is may we never end up like this homeless man.
+My prayer for everyone is may we never end up like this homeless man.
 Life has its ups and downs and so often life seemed so unfair and our suffering unbearable.
 But in those times may we be grateful to have a roof over our heads and food on the table.
-And most of all to have our family or someone by our side, to love and to be loved is enough.
+And most of all to have our family or someone by our side, to love and to be loved.

 some of that will drift from the classroom